-MEDIATOR NAME, ADDRESS, TELEPHONE, FAX AND EMAIL: FOR COURT USE ONLY

-SUPERIOR COURT OF CALIFORNIA, COUNTY OF INYO

-PLAINTIFF/PETITIONER:

-DEFENDANT/RESPONDENT:

-NOTICE OF MEDIATOR ACCEPTANCE OR RECUSAL CASE NUMBER:

-I was selected/assigned as the mediator in this case on (date)

-I accept my selection/assignment as the mediator in this case (signed below).

-] I am unable to accept this selection/assignment because I (or in the case of # 1, 3, 4, 5, or 6, an immediate fan mily member):

-- 1. Have personal knowledge of disputed evidentiary facts. - □ 2.
-Have served as a lawyer in this case or in another case involving the same issues or served as a lawyer for or gave advice to a party in this case. - 3.
-Have a financial interest in the subject matter in this case or with a party to the dispute. - 4.
-Am a party to this case, or an officer, director, or trustee of a party. - 5.
-Have a familial relationship with an attorney in this case. - 6.
-Am in private practice of law with a lawyer in this case. - 7.
-Believe my recusal would further the interests of justice. - ☐ 8.
-Substantially doubt my capacity to be impartial, or a person aware of the facts might reasonably entertain a doubt that I would be able to be impartial. - 9.
-Have a permanent or temporary physical impairment preventing me from properly conducting the mediation process. - 10.
-Am prevented from properly hearing the matter due to scheduling conflicts. - 11.
-Believe my participation would jeopardize the integrity of the court or the mediation process. - 12.
-Other:

-(TYPE OR PRINT NAME OF MEDIATOR)

-(SIGNATURE OF MEDIATOR) (DATE)
+MEDIATOR NAME, ADDRESS, TELEPHONE, FAX AND EMAIL: FOR COURT USE ONLY SUPERIOR COURT OF CALIFORNIA, COUNTY OF INYO PLAINTIFF/PETITIONER: DEFENDANT/RESPONDENT: CASE NUMBER: NOTICE OF MEDIATOR ACCEPTANCE OR RECUSAL Luces calculated/accions of an the weadleter in this case on (data) I was selected/assigned as the mediator in this case on (date) • ☐ I accept my selection/assignment as the mediator in this case (signed below). ☐ I am unable to accept this selection/assignment because I (or in the case of # 1, 3, 4, 5, or 6, an immediate family member): ☐ 1.
+Have personal knowledge of disputed evidentiary facts.
+2. Have served as a lawyer in this case or in another case involving the sa me issues or served as a lawyer for or gave advice to a party in this case. and issues of served as a lawyer 3.
+Have a financial interest in the subject matter in this case or with a party to the dienute to the dispute.
+4. Am a party to this case, or an officer, director, or trustee of a party.
+5. Have a familial relationship with an attorney in this case.
+6. Am in private practice of law with a lawyer in this case.
+7. Believe my recusal would further the interests of justice.
+8. Substantially doubt my capacity to be impartial, or a person aware of the e facts might reasonably entertain a doubt that I would be able to be impartial.
+9. Have a permanent or temporary physical impairment preventing me from m properly conducting the mediation process. ☐ 10.
+Am prevented from properly hearing the matter due to scheduling conf flicts. ☐ 11.
+Believe my participation would jeopardize the integrity of the court or the second of the court of the ne mediation process. ☐ 12.
+Other: (TYPE OR PRINT NAME OF MEDIATOR) (SIGNATU RE OF MEDIATOR) (DATE)